Hurleyworks/Optix7Sandbox/README.md

 3. Go back to the root folder and run the *.bat file for the compiler of your choice

-4. Go to the newly created /builds folder and open the visual studio solution and compile the sanbox programs
+4. Go to the newly created /builds folder and open the visual studio solution and compile the sandbox programs

 ## Optix7Sandbox/Samples